Mattel (MAT)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q1, Mattel reported EPS at negative $0.03, up from negative $0.05 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Mattel’s full-year EPS of $1.65 to stay about the same.
+In Q3, Mattel reported adjusted EPS of $0.89, down from $1.14 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Mattel’s full-year EPS of $1.40 to grow 25.7%.

 8. Cash Is King